HGieselmann/HugoCreativeCoding/content/docs/04_UserInput.md

 {{<highlight c>}}
 GetComponent<Renderer>().material.color = new Color(1,0,0);
 {{</highlight>}}
-Using this we could change the Color of our cuboids on Button press.
-But using this, we can only set them to predefined colors or using randomness.<br>
+While we are now able to change the color, we can just switch it to predefined values.
+How about we try to create a little more flexibility?<br>
 Luckily Unity provides us with some Methods to retrieve or set colors differently using the Hue, Saturation and Value approach.<br>
 Setting HSV Colors works very similar to creating Colors using the RGBA approach.
 - {{<highlight C>}}